elbines/project-survey-vite-EMS/README.md

 ```bash
 npm i && code . && npm run dev
 ```

-### The Problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?

-### View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.

 ## Instructions

 <a href="instructions.md">
    See instructions of this project
   </a>